RBVI/minrms/share/README.md

 in the same directory where the program is invoked.
 If it is not supplied, then a default behavior is assumed (in the case of minrms, the alpha-carbons are used).
+(Alternatively, you can also specify a new name for this file by invoking minrms using the "-atoms-used FILENAME" argument.)

 Example:
 If minrms were invoked in the same directory containing the atoms_used.txt